turbot/guardrails-samples/calculated_policies/aws_ec2_remove_internet_facing_load_balancer/README.md

 - `AWS > EC2 > Network Load Balancer > Approved`
 - `AWS > EC2 > Network Load Balancer > Approved > Usage`

-First, Turbot checks the load balancer to see if it is internet facing, and if it is, an alarm is generated.
+First, Turbot checks the load balancer to see if it is internet facing.
+If it is, an alarm is generated.

 ### Template input (GraphQL)